rui314/mold/README.md

 - Daemonizing alone wouldn't make the linker magically faster.
-We need to split the linker into two in such a way that the latter half of the process finishes as quickly as possible by speculatively parsing and preprocessing input file in the first half of the process.
+We need to split the linker into two in such a way that the latter half of the process finishes as quickly as possible by speculatively parsing and preprocessing input files in the first half of the process.
 The key factor of success would be to design nice data structures to pass data between the first half and the second half that allows us to offload as much processing as possible from the second to the